-My company did not do well during the Great Recession (December 2007 through June 2009); I did not prosper or thrive.
+Growing Market Share 365 did not do well during our Great Recession (December 2007 through June 2009); I did not prosper or thrive.
 In my core industry, equipment deliveries dropped from 189,794 to 85,784 units and didn’t exceed pre-recession levels until 2015.
 It was not a pleasant time.
 I didn’t lay anyone off, but I didn’t replace departing employees either.

 In 2010, mainly because I and my staff had plenty of time on our hands, our management team began spending a couple of hours each afternoon studying growth.
-We read and studied literature in the hope of finding a practical a solution; a solution we could use to grow our business and help our customers too.
+We read and studied literature hoping to find a practical a solution; a solution we could use to grow our business and help our customers too.

-One afternoon, one of the managers wondered out loud how the 80/20 Rule impacted growth (see https://en.wikipedia.org/wiki/Pareto_principle).
-I’m one of those guys that never met a number he didn’t like, so I decided to dig into that.
+One afternoon, one of the managers wondered out loud how the 80/20 Rule impacted growth.
+I’m one of those guys that never met a number he didn’t like, so I decided to dig into it.
 What I learned surprised me.

-I dumped his sales data into a spreadsheet, sorted it by customer and their purchases by category, and then calculated the total annual purchases.
+I dumped his sales data into a spreadsheet, sorted it by customer, purchases by category, and then calculated the total annual purchases.
 Then I sorted the spreadsheet into descending order and added up the total purchases of the customers in the in the top 20%.

 Mathematically, the average customer in the top 20% spends $16 for every $1 spent by the average customer in the bottom 80%.
 But in all honesty, when I did the analysis, and I’ve done it on dozens of businesses, I never found the actual revenue ratio to be that low.
 Usually, it’s in the low 20s.
-Immediately, I saw that you could use this information to influence growth.
+Immediately, I saw that this information could be used to influence growth.
 Here’s how.

 I took the branch data and did a demographic study of the customers in the top 20%.
 Next, I compared the demographic to the qualified businesses in the customer’s sales territory.
 I downloaded a list of all of the qualifying businesses.
 Then I removed the branches’ customers from the list.
 What was left was a list of his competition’s most valuable customers.
 And I focused our marketing activities on them.

-That is a brief explanation of how you take control of deal size.
+That is a brief explanation of how to take control of deal size.
 The mechanics of how to do it vary from business type to business type, but you get gist of the process.
-By controlling deal size you have the ability to consistently take market share from your competition.
+By controlling deal size, the ability to consistently take market share from your competition becomes a reality.

-And here’s the best part.
-They will be powerless to stop you, unless you share with them how you are doing it.
-And I promise not to tell them.
+But this is the best part.
+Your competition will be powerless to stop you, unless someone shares with them how you are doing it.
+And I promise not to tell them!

 Growing Market Share 365 can show you how to take the most valuable customers away from your competition and recession-proof your business today.